 We use geraniol in consumer products like cosmetics and as food additives for its flavor and smell.
 Its sweet rose odor has hints of citrus, so it’s the perfect fragrance material for perfumes and creams.
 You may find the smell relaxes you for meditative moments when used in aromatherapy.
 Companies also use it in small quantities to enhance flavors like lemon, grapefruit, lime, and orange.

-People who research ways to make stronger with specific health benefits think terpenes like geraniol may act together with certain botanical chemicals in a process known as the entourage effect (2).
+People who research ways to make stronger health benefits think terpenes like geraniol may act together with certain botanical chemicals in a process known as the entourage effect (2).
 This effect describes when two chemicals act together to produce a chemical effect that is stronger than either chemical alone.

 Health Benefits of Geraniol